-Within each Monte Carlo step, each $1.33 \,\mu\text{m}$ long element must be consumed by grain growth.
-Since each layer of the model is two-dimensional, the velocity from Eq.
+Within each Monte Carlo step, each 1.33μ m long element must be consumed by grain growth.
+Since each layer of the model is 2-dimensional, the velocity from Eq.
 (5) is considered to be the velocity at which solidified islands grow within the plane of the film.
 Using this velocity the time required to complete each Monte Carlo step can be calculated.
 The experimentally determined melt duration can then be used to determine the required number of Monte Carlo steps to achieve solidification of a similar thickness.
 A similar methodology is described by Raabe [25] using grain boundary mobility to determine the scaling factor.
-Figure 3 shows typical transient reflectance data obtained during melting of a 1 μm thick NiTi film.
-The total melt duration is on the order of 250 ns and includes both melting and solidification.
-Using a simple two-dimensional finite element Fourier heat flow analysis (not shown) solidification is seen to start 100 ns after the pulse thus a solidification time of 150 ns is used to represent solidification of 1 μm of material.
+Figure 3 shows typical transient reflectance data obtained during melting of a 1μm thick NiTi film.
+The total melt duration is on the order of 250ns and includes both melting and solidification.
+Using a simple 2-dimensional finite element Fourier heat flow analysis (not shown) solidification is seen to start 100ns after the pulse thus a solidification time of 150ns is used to represent solidification of 1μm of material.
+The initial grains for the model are grown using an isotropic Monte Carlo grain growth model which is nearly identical to the anisotropic model except that it does not include considerations for surface energy.
+Orientations are randomly assigned to each node in the mesh and the isotropic Monte Carlo model is then run until the desired initial grain size is achieved.